TehGM/Wolfringo/README.md

 - Spam filter settings is not supported.

 ### Contributing
-In case you want to report a bug, open a new [Issue](https://github.com/TehGM/Wolfringo/issues).

 To ask questions or give ideas for Wolfringo, start a new [Discussion](https://github.com/TehGM/Wolfringo/discussions).

+In case you want to report a bug or request a new feature, open a new [Issue](https://github.com/TehGM/Wolfringo/issues).

 If you want to contribute a patch or update, fork repository, implement the change, and open a pull request.